Logo

 print(f'Total cost: {model.ObjVal:.0f}')

-The LP relaxation of this problem would typically "half-open" facilities and fractionally split customers, yielding a lower bound.
-The MIP solver uses branch and bound (and cutting planes) internally to find the optimal integer solution.
+The LP relaxation of this problem "half-opens" facilities and fractionally splits customers, yielding a lower bound.
+The MIP solver uses branch and bound and cutting planes internally to find the optimal integer solution.

 The role of formulation strength